Last Updated: September 17, 2020

 I had to pack suits and nice shoes, but I also needed to pack casual clothing.
 Things I couldn’t fit in my suitcase, I had to get rid of or donate.
 It was a bit of a challenge to live a totally nomadic lifestyle.

 There is no perfect strategy for being a perpetual traveler.
 The system I used back then could work as well with shorter trips, or with more extended trips.

 For example, several friends of mine commit to three months in each city, giving them plenty of time to get accustomed to their surroundings.
-Most of the freelancers I collaborate with through Hubstaff ( a well-recommended platform we use for hiring talented remote workers) choose to live like this.
+Most of the freelancers I collaborated with back in the day through Hubstaff (a well-recommended platform we used for hiring talented remote workers before opting for a more permanent team) chose to live like this.

 To me, such a long stay doesn’t really feel like I’m a “perpetual traveler”, but rather an expat with several homes.
 That said, if you bounce from one Airbnb apartment or hotel room to the next with nowhere to leave your belongings, that counts.